bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/trailing_commas.md

 #### Parameter definitions

 The following function definition pairs are legal and equivalent to each other.
-Trailing commas don't affect the `length` property of function declarations or their `arguments` object.
+Trailing commas don’t affect the `length` property of function declarations or their `arguments` object.

     function f(p) {}
     function f(p,) {}